IchiBizz/IchiBizz/README.md

 ## 1. About the app

-Competing against big companies is hard.
-Additionally, getting rid of your stuff is cumbersome.
-Closing your business and/or selling your business inventory requires a lot of patience because existing marketplaces mainly focus on private users for used products.
+Getting rid of your business equipment is cumbersome.
+Closing your business and/or selling your business inventory requires a lot of patience and energy when existing marketplaces mainly focus on private users for used products.

 IchiBizz is a dedicated marketplace for used business inventory.
 It connects existing or retiring business owners with new business owners that are lacking big budgets, networks and knowledge to get their business started.